matuteiglesias/journal/content/Dev/2023-04-20_Enhanced_SQL_and_Python_error_handling.md

 **🕒 19:50–20:10**
 **🏷️ Labels**: Python, SQL, Error Handling, Database, Sqlite
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to address and resolve various programming errors in [[Python]] functions and SQL queries, focusing on enhancing error handling and syntax correctness.
+The session aimed to address and resolve various programming errors in [[Python]] functions and SQL queries, focusing on enhancing [[error handling]] and syntax correctness.

 ### Key Activities
 - **[[Python]] [[Error Handling]]**: Updated the `find_superkey` function to handle `IndexError` by checking for empty lists in covering sets.